 Fatty fish like salmon, halibut, and mackerel, are all replete with omega-3 fatty acids, which are ideal for optimal performance.
 Fortunately, the fish mentioned above are all also abundant in the essential mineral, magnesium.

-In addition to providing an ample amount of magnesium, the fatty fish noted also provide an adequate amount of protein to build, maintain, or repair muscle tissue.
+In addition to providing an ample amount of magnesium, the fatty fish noted provide an adequate amount of protein to build, maintain, and repair muscle tissue.

 Meat and dairy contain calcium in varying amounts.
 If you choose not to consume dairy: poultry, pork, duck, and lamb are all excellent sources of animal-based calcium that are outstanding options to round out your nutritional profile on a carnivore, zero-carb, diet.